-- The USA's influence over international organizations, including the UN, NATO, the IMF and the World Bank, has given it greater influence over global politics than any other state.
-The USA was the main architect of the global economic system created at the end of the Second World War, and the principles that inform it.
-Over time, the free market philosophy that institutions like the World Bank and International Monetary Fund promote have become known as 'the Washington consensus'. - The multiple ways in which the USA is able to influence global interactions make it a true global superpower (some people have even dubbed the USA a 'hyperpower').
-No other country has such a formidable combination of geopolitical, economic and cultural tools at its disposal. - President Trump's view is that the USA has lost too much influence to China and that the USA is no longer powerful enough. - The average income of China's population is still less than one-third of US citizens.
-Further catch-up may be slow now economic growth has begun to tail off in China. - The country faces the rising challenge of an ageing population (a legacy of its one-child policy, which was only abandoned recently). - China lacks the soft power of the USA, in part due to its cultural isolation from the rest of the world (few foreign films are allowed into China and internet freedoms are restricted by its government).
-The lack of democracy in China also adversely affects its international relations with some other countries.
+Analysis Evaluation USA The 330 million people who live here (less than one-twentieth of the world's population) own around one-third of global personal wealth.
+Of the 500 largest global companies, around one-quarter were US-owned in 2019.
+The USA has disproportionate influence over important intergovernmental organizations, many of which are based in Washington DC or New York.
+To date, all World Bank presidents have been US citizens.
+US cultural influence is so strong that terms like 'Americanization' and 'McDonaldization' are widely used to describe the way US food, fashion and media have shaped global culture.
+The USA has used a combination of overt military power and covert intelligence operations to intervene in the affairs of around 50 states since 1945, according to William Blum, a former US State Department official.
+The USA's influence over international organizations, including the UN, NATO, the IMF and the World Bank, has given it greater influence over global politics than any other state.
+The USA was the main architect of the global economic system created at the end of the Second World War, and the neoliberal principles that inform it.
+Over time, the free market philosophy that institutions like the World Bank and International Monetary Fund promote have become known as 'the Washington consensus'.
+The multiple ways in which the USA is able to influence global interactions make it a true global superpower (some people have even dubbed the USA a 'hyperpower').
+No other country has such a formidable combination of geopolitical, economic and cultural tools at its disposal.
+Many US politicians think that the USA has lost too much influence to China.
+Washington signalled it would begin to take a tougher stance against Beijing in 2018 when it banned Chinese technology TNC Huawei from supplying equipment to US federal government offices, due to security concerns.
+China Prior to 1978, China was a poor and politically isolated country, 'switched-off' from the global economy.
+Under the communist leadership of Chairman Mao Zedong, millions had died from famine.
+Most people lived in poverty in rural areas.
+This changed in 1978 when Deng Xiaoping began the radical 'Open Door' reforms that allowed China to embrace globalization while remaining under one-party authoritarian rule.
+Today, China is the world's largest economy.
+Over half a billion of people who live here are thought to have escaped poverty since the reforms began.
+FDI from China and its TNCs is predicted to total US\$1.25 trillion between 2015 and 2025 (pre-Covid estimate).
+The average income of China's population is still less than one-third of US citizens.
+Further catch-up may be slow now economic growth has begun to tail off in China.
+The country has an ageing population (a legacy of its now-abandoned one-child policy).
+China lacks the soft power of the USA, in part due to its cultural isolation (internet freedoms are restricted by its government).
+But there are signs that China now challenges the USA in many ways, notably by investing in Africa and Asia by lending money to countries as part of its Belt and Road Initiative.
+Meanwhile, China's so-called 'wolf warriors' are working to enhance China's global reputation.